 Checks if Convert::Binary::C was built with certain features.
 For example, will check if Convert::Binary::C was built with debugging support enabled.
 The feature function returns 1 if the feature is enabled, 0 if the feature is disabled, and undef if the feature is unknown.
-Currently the only features that can be checked are ieeefp, debug and threads.
+Currently the only features that can be checked are ieeefp and debug.